trista-d/acronym-tracker/README.md

 # Acronym Tracker
 In this version, data does not persist.
-There is no backend; instead React state is used to store acronyms.
+These source files implement React state to store acronyms.

 ## Features
 - view all acronyms